 How can we evaluate whether our Feast is 'good' or not?
-Using God's criticism of Israel's feasts in Amos 5, John Ritenbaugh shows that the pilgrimage locations of Bethel, Beersheba, and Gilgal provide instruction about what God wants us to learn from His feasts.
+God's criticism of Israel's feasts in Amos 5 teaches what God wants us to learn from His feasts.

-In Galatians 6, verse 16, the apostle Paul refers to the church as "the Israel of God."
-Why?
-Why not "the Judah of God," or "the Ephraim of God" or "the Galilee of God?"
-Why did God not inspire Paul to call the church by Israel's original name, Jacob—"the Jacob of God?"
-Charles Whitaker explains.
+Paul refers to the church as 'the Israel of God.'
+Why not 'the Judah of God'?
+Why did God not inspire Paul to call the church "the Jacob of God"?

 John Ritenbaugh, reflecting on the book Final Exit by Derek Humphry, a work exploring the prevalence of suicide and its impact on the survivors, warns us that this is the time to get our ducks in a row, making the most of what we have experienced, establis. . .

 Israel had every opportunity that the Gentiles did not have.
 God gave the Israelites gifts to live a better way, but they completely failed to reflect Him.